andy3471/keyshare/readme.md

+TWITCH_CLIENT_SECRET | Secret to match above ID TWITCH_UPDATE_FREQ | How many days should a game exist, before we pull the data from Twitch IGDB again TWITCH_CACHE_LIFETIME | For how long should we cache twitch API requests DISCORD_ENABLED | Enables a discord bot.
+DISCORD_TOKEN | Get a dfiscord bot and client ID from https://discord.com/developers/applications DISCORD_CHANNEL | The channel that it should post to.
+Enable developer mode on discord, right click the channel and copy the ID.
-TWITCH_CLIENT_SECRET | Secret to match above ID TWITCH_UPDATE_FREQ | How many days should a game exist, before we pull the data from Twitch IGDB again TWITCH_CACHE_LIFETIME | For how long should we cache twitch API requests DLC_ENABLED | Enabled DLC feature (Recommended is off if you are using Twitch IGDB) DB_HOST | MySQL host, usually the container name of the SQL server DB_PORT | Defaults to 3306, only override if you're using your own DB server
+DLC_ENABLED | Enabled DLC feature (Recommended is off if you are using Twitch IGDB) DB_HOST | MySQL host, usually the container name of the SQL server DB_PORT | Defaults to 3306, only override if you're using your own DB server